 Diving in the Red Sea: 10 Best Dive Sites

-Diving is top of most travelers’ things to do list on a Red Sea trip, and Egypt is home to the best of this sea’s dive sites.
+Diving is top of most travelers' things to do list on a Red Sea trip, and Egypt is home to the best of the Red Sea's dive sites.

-The underwater tourist attractions of Ras Mohammed National Park and the eerie wreck of the Thistlegorm are world-renowned and remain among the best places to visit, but there are many more underwater tourist attractions off Egypt’s Red Sea coastline.
+The underwater tourist attractions of Ras Mohammed National Park and the eerie wreck of the Thistlegorm are world-renowned and remain among the best places to visit for keen divers, but there are many more underwater highlights off Egypt's Red Sea coastline.

-Check out the top dives and where to base yourself on your dive-dedicated holiday with our list of the best dive sites in the Red Sea.
+Whether you want to add a day or two of diving into your Egypt sightseeing or are gearing up for a dive-dedicated vacation, check out the top areas and where to base yourself with our list of the best dive sites in the Red Sea.

 On This Page: